elementrics/elementrics/README.md

 ### Hi there 👋

-My name is Sascha Happ.
-I am a passionate programmer.
+I'm Sascha Happ, a passionate programmer and aspiring hacker.

 You can find me on:
 - [**HACK**THE**BOX**](https://app.hackthebox.com/profile/1864729)